 People often assume that in order to be a successful investor, you need a large sum of money to invest.
 This isn't the case.
 Beginner investors often start out with smaller lump sums, with some investment platforms even allowing investors to open an account with as little as £1.
-In this article, we explain the things you should consider before investing, how much you can make by investing an initial lump sum of £1,000 as well as provide some resources and tools on the best way to invest a £1,000 lump sum.
+In this article, we explain what you should consider before investing, how much you can make by investing a small lump sum of £1,000 as well as provide some resources and tools on the best way to invest a £1,000.

 There are a number of things you should consider before investing your first £1,000.
 These include: